• Skip to primary navigation

 Nope.
 Cornmeal is not compatible with a paleo diet as it is a grain, and grains are not allowed on the paleo diet.

-Other paleo recipes you will love:
+Other paleo baked goods you will love:

-• Paleo Lemon Blueberry Muffins
+The Best Paleo Lemon Blueberry Muffins

-• The Best Paleo Bread
+The Best Paleo Bread Recipe (nut free)

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!